CS 70

 • A RandUInt32 that stores an instance of the Random Number Generator class we’re providing for you.

 …where RandUInt32 is a class we’re providing to make it easier to work with random numbers in C++.
-It is available in the Docker image when you include <cs70/randuint32.hpp>.
+It is available on the CS 70 server when you include <cs70/randuint32.hpp>.

 The Private Node Struct